-Jason is also involved in several trademark and copyright litigations.
-As part of his trademark work, he was part of a team that secured a landmark precedential decision in the U.S. Court of Appeals for the Ninth Circuit on an issue involving jurisdiction over foreign companies.
+Jason is also involved in several trademark and copyright litigations, including the representation of photographers in copyright infringement cases.
+As part of his trademark work, Jason was part of a team that secured a landmark precedential decision in the U.S. Court of Appeals for the Ninth Circuit on an issue involving jurisdiction over foreign companies.

-Jason earned his J.D. from UCLA School of Law, where he served as Managing Articles Editor for the Journal of Law and Technology, and his B.S., magna cum laude, in Industrial & Systems Engineering from The Ohio State University.
-At UCLA, he worked as a faculty research assistant for several law professors and in the IP Content Protection Group of a major Hollywood studio.
-As an undergraduate, Jason conducted research in a biomedical engineering lab and worked in an automobile manufacturing plant.
+Jason earned his J.D. from UCLA School of Law, where he served as managing articles editor for the Journal of Law and Technology, and his B.S., magna cum laude, in industrial and systems engineering from The Ohio State University.
+At UCLA, he was a research assistant for several law professors and worked in the intellectual property content protection group of a major Hollywood studio.
+As an undergraduate, Jason conducted cardiovascular research in a biomedical engineering lab and worked at an automobile manufacturing plant.

 - An early pioneer of Find My Device technology in a patent infringement action against LG Electronics in the Western District of Texas.
 Defeated a summary judgment motion of invalidity brought by LG by persuading the court to apply a novel theory of IPR estoppel.
 Presented and won arguments at a Markman claim construction hearing and secured reconsideration on the issue of pre-suit damages.

 - A mobile payment company that holds over 60 patents in IPRs filed by Samsung against eight patents in the mobile payment and non-browser-based app space.
 Filed Patent Owner Preliminary Responses in each IPR, and the PTAB agreed and declined to institute any of the IPRs on the merits.
 In related district court action, defeated Samsung’s efforts to hold the patents ineligible under Section 101.